TrevorStubbs/SalmonCookies/README.md

 ## Home Page:
 **Stretch Goals for day 6**
 - In addition to the provided pic of the fish, index.html should contain:
-1. A custom **Google** font for **highlights**
+1. A custom **Google** font for **highlights**--
-1. A specified standard **sans-serif** web font for **Data**
+1. A specified standard **sans-serif** web font for **Data**--
-1. A specified **serif** web font for **text**
+1. A specified **serif** web font for **text**--
 1. Specified different font colors for all three font usages
-1. A background color for the default page background (make sure font colors have good contrast and are readable on the background).
+1. A background color for the default page background (make sure font colors have good contrast and are readable on the background).-
 1. A different background color for elements such as boxes and tables (check contrast)
 1. Anything else you'd like to add related to style.
 But remember: simplicity, clarity, and consistency.
 1. Be thoughtful about layout and overall organization of the page
-1. Include all of the typical stuff that you'll find on the home page of a buisness: locations, hours, contact info, some text about the business. be creative.
+1. Include all of the typical stuff that you'll find on the home page of a business: locations, hours, contact info, some text about the business. be creative.

 ## Developer Style Guide:
 1. For every lab within this project, you will be creating a new branch for every day.
 In this format `class##-feature`. (ie `class06-objects)